Valuing Personal Injury Accident Cases

 |We have earned tens of millions of dollars for our clients by fighting every single case like it was the Super Bowl.
 Can we help you?
 Call 800-553-8082 or get a free online consultation.|

 In Maryland cases, the median compensation award in personal injury trials was $12,813.
 The median motor vehicle accident claim in Maryland was $11,925.
 That probably sounds awful.
-But, as we will explain, these numbers are very deceptive.
+But, as we explain below, these numbers are very deceptive.

 The good news for Maryland victims is that the plaintiff prevailed in 69% of the cases (as opposed to 55% nationally).
 Traffic collision cases had an every higher rate of victory: 83%